The best Pokemon overall across multiple roles. They have the typing, moves, and stats to succeed as top contenders.

 Trainer Battles feature a wide variety of scenarios, especially involving shields.
 In order to give a fuller picture, our overall rankings are derived from additional sets of rankings, where battles are simulated with different roles in mind.
 You can explore rankings for each of the following categories:

 - Overall - Derived from a Pokemon's score in all other categories.
-Moves are ranked based on usage in every category.
+Moves are ranked based on calculations across all opponents.
 Key Counters and Top Matchups, however, are taken from the Leads category.

 - Leads - Ranking battles simulated with 2 shields vs. 2 shields.